unfor19/kubemanny/README.md

     ```bash
     kubemanny$: yarn install
     ```
-1. Build and Deploy your functions with [deploy_function.sh](./deploy_function.sh), this script does the following:
+1. Build and Deploy your functions with [scripts/deploy_function.sh](./scripts/deploy_function.sh), this script does the following:
+    - yarn install
     - yarn build:dev
     - Delete function if exists
     - Kubeless - deploy function